Vualto/vudrm-public-docs/docs/source/VUDRM-token.md

 # VUDRM TOKEN

 The VUDRM token has two purposes; authentication and the delivery of the DRM policy to the license server.
-It also represents a signed authorisation on the client’s behalf for Vualto to issue a DRM license to the holder of the token, issuing a VUDRM token to a player will grant that player access to the DRM-protected content.
+It also represents a signed authorisation on the client's behalf for Vualto to issue a DRM license to the holder of the token, issuing a VUDRM token to a player will grant that player access to the DRM-protected content.

 Due to the first purpose VUDRM tokens have a limited lifetime and are designed to be single use.
 Please contact support@vualto.com if you do not know what the VUDRM token's TTL is for your account.